 - A. An employee may be granted a parental leave of absence not to exceed six (6) months (or as required by law) by the employee's first level manager for disability related to the birth of the employee's child, for the employee to bond with his/her newborn child; or for the placement of a child with an employee for adoption or foster care of a child. - B. All or a portion of parental leave of absence will be designated as FMLA, CFRA and/or PDL as applicable. - C. An employee is required to utilize all available sick leave during the period of disability of the parental leave of absence.
-Use of other accrued time may be used at the employee's option.
+Use of other accrued time for parental leave, or use of sick leave for parental leave subsequent to the period of parental disability, may be used at the employee's option.